CONDITIONS TREATED

 • 14% Women experience postpartum depression.

-• 30% of students feel depression and it disrupts their performance.
+• 30% of students feel depressed, and it disrupts their performance.

 • DEPRESSION is completely treatable with timely intervention and proper care.